silentcatfart/foundry/README.md

 attack surface of Foundry.
 Of course if you need players to be able to hop in and out of the server at any time, you would adjust these accordingly.

+I have rclone configured on the server.
+There's a cron job that stops the Foundry service and synchs the Foundry code and user data to the Azure storage account nightly.

 ![](./image.svg)